pierre-rouleau/pel/README.rst

             packages that can be bundled by PEL.
 Those that have all their files in the same directory can be bundled.

+.. [#quickst] **Package Quickstart Support**: The **pel-setup-with-quickstart**
+              command creates the package quickstart files and the early-init.el file if it's not already present.

+              The ``pel-early-init-with-package-quickstart`` user-option
+              (which defaults to `example/init/early-init.el`_) allows you to identify early-init.el file to use with package-quickstart feature activated.

+              The ``pel-early-init-without-package-quickstart`` user-option
+              (which defaults to nil) allows you to identify whether one early-init.el file is used when package quickstart feature is disabled.

+              Emacs ``package-quickstart-file`` user-option identifies the
+              name of your package quickstart file.
+              When using PEL's independent customization for terminal/TTY and graphics Emacs PEL manages 2 package quickstart files: one for the terminal/TTY mode with that name and one for the graphics mode which has "-graphics" appended to its name.

 .. links